 ADMISSION REQUIREMENTS FOR THE CLINICAL PSY.D.
 PROGRAM

-Applications for the clinical doctoral (Psy.D.) program will be accepted between September 1, 2016 and December 5, 2016 for the Fall 2017 cohort.
-Applications and application materials received after December 5th will not be considered for admission.
+Applications for the clinical doctoral (Psy.D.) program will be accepted between September 1, 2022 and December 1, 2022 for the Fall 2023 cohort.
+All materials must be received by the deadline; applications and application materials received after December 1st will not be considered for admission.
 Indiana State University does not discriminate on the basis of race, sex, sexual orientation, religion, handicap, Veteran status, or age.
 The department actively recruits students from diverse backgrounds.

 Admission into the Psy.D. program is competitive and enrollment is generally limited to 8-9 students per year.
-Applicants are selected for admission on the basis of GRE scores, undergraduate and graduate grades, letters of reference, personal statements, significant accomplishments, and a formal interview.
-Approximately 25% of applicants are invited for a formal, in-person interview in mid to late February.
-Decisions on admission and financial assistance usually are made by early March and offers must be accepted by April 15th.
+Applicants are selected for admission on the basis of GRE scores, undergraduate and graduate grades, letters of reference, clinical and research interests, significant accomplishments, and formal interviews.

 Prerequisites for admission to the Psy.D. program are a minimum of 24 undergraduate credit hours in psychology at an accredited university or college.
 These 24 hours must include coursework in Abnormal Psychology, Research Methods or Experimental Psychology, and Statistics.
 In addition, it is preferred that students have taken course in learning or cognition and personality. .